British Virgin Islands at the 2016 Summer Olympics

-The British Virgin Islands competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
-This was the nation's ninth consecutive appearance at the Summer Olympics.
+British Virgin Islands competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, held from 5 to 21 August 2016.
+It was the territory's ninth appearance at the Summer Olympics, since its debut at the 1984 Summer Olympics in Los Angeles.
+The British Virgin Islands delegation consisted of four athletes competing in two sports.
+The territory did not win any medals at the Games.